josefs/DSL-tutorial/tutorialSlides.md

 # Finally Tagless

-The Finally Tagless approach to embedding languages solves some of the same problems that I'm going to talk about in this tutorial.
+The Finally Tagless approach \cite{carette2009finally} to embedding languages can be used to achieve effects similar to what I present here.

 Why I not going to say anything about the Finally Tagless approach, and why we don't use it in the Feldspar project:

-* Types become unfriendly, involving e.g higher kinded type variables
+* Types become a little less unfriendly, involving e.g higher kinded type variables
-* Not nice for end users who are not themselves functional programmers
+* Hard to motivate for end users who are not themselves functional programmers

-* Does not mix well with observable sharing
+# Combining Deep and Shallow Embedding

+Goals:

+* Nice interface for the embedded language
+* Make it convenient to experiment with new language features

 # Combining Deep and Shallow Embedding